 What Kids Learn About Politics NOW Might Last a Lifetime

 The debates rage on.
 The signs are everywhere.
-The ads on TV are frequent, dramatic, and often saying terrible things about a person we don’t even know.
-With pre-election hype at a fever-pitch in the United States, it is easy to get worked-up about (and fed up with) politics!
+The TV ads are frequent and dramatic and often say terrible things about a person we don’t even know.
+With pre-election hype at a fever pitch in the United States, it is easy to get worked up about (and fed up with) politics!
 But…what will your kids learn about politics this year?
 And how might we explain politics to a child in a way that is easy to understand and won’t bore them?

 Jeff’s Story: What political beliefs are you teaching inside your home?